KYTEC NEWS HUB

 31 July 2019

 It is a new age and cloud computing is here to stay.
 With the rise of technology, there are business issues that arise that require addressing.
 By addressing these problems with cloud computing solutions, you can solve issues quicker than ever.
-We have compiled five top ways to use cloud computing solutions in your business for continued success in your industry.
+We have compiled five top ways to use cloud computing services in your business for continued success in your industry.

 1. Utilization of Cloud Storage

 Possibly one of the best uses of cloud computing is cloud storage.
 In the past, businesses used dated and costly infrastructure to store their data which was at risk of data loss and vulnerable to theft.
-Cloud storage removes physical servers and transfers all your information into one simple to navigate web-based interface that can be maintained, managed, backed up remotely and available to users over a network at any time.
-Cloud storage provides the ability to organise your data in multiple databases for an optimised computing environment.
+Cloud storage removes physical servers and transfers all your information into one simple to navigate web-based interface that can be maintained, managed, backed up remotely and available to users over a wireless network at any time.
+Private cloud solutions and storage provides the ability to organise your data in multiple databases for an optimised computing environment.
 Data can easily be stored and made accessible by multiple users at one time.
 Additionally, all databases can be easily searched and archived from any device on the network.
 Businesses that take advantage of cloud storage solutions see tremendous savings in the short and long term.

 2. Financial Management

 At the centre of all strategies regarding cloud computing is the combination of saving and managing money, which has seen significant benefits for SMBs and small home offices.
 Instead of using bulky servers and paying high maintenance expenses like operational costs, managed IT staff and regular software upgrades, cloud computing has far less variability to your business by eliminating physical hardware.
-When using external cloud vendors, IT projects become more manageable with less technical support keeping staff costs to a minimum.
+When using external cloud vendors, IT projects become more manageable with less technical IT support keeping staff costs to a minimum.
 Cloud providers offer remote software upgrades, providing businesses the very latest software without the inconvenience of an onsite technician.

 Flexibility is also a key advantage.
 You don't need to spend lots of money on developing new financial management methods or buying new equipment to go with those methods.
 Many software companies give you access to all future upgrades and changes if you purchase a subscription.
 Licensing fees are another way to save.